mendelt/secure-programming-rust/presentation.md

     greet(who);  // You can't do this, `who` has already moved }
 ```
+When you 'move' a variable you cannot use it anymore

 ---
+But you can borrow
 ```rust
 greet(&who);  // A reference will 'borrow' the variable
 ```